dmsergeev/dmsergeev.github.io/_posts/2018-07-18-Ramblings-On-ECS.md

 - **Task**, this is basically your application.
 Can run multiple containers in 1 task.
 Think of them as Pods in k8s.
 - **Scheduled task**, runs tasks on a user defined schedule.
 In k8s that would be a CronJob resource.
 - **Service**, a self-healing collection of tasks.
-Allows you to specify the number of instances of a task, auto-scaling policy, and deployment strategy.
-It also interacts with your elastic load balancers to register/deregister targets.
+Allows you to specify the number of instances, auto-scaling policy, and deployment strategy.
+It also interacts with your ElasticLoadBalancers to register/deregister targets.
 Even though this sounds a like a lot, it lacks some features of Deployment resources in k8s.

 An important note to make here is that there's no way to run ECS workloads on anything but EC2(either managed by you, or by using Fargate[1]), meaning that once you start using it, you are pretty much locked into using AWS, whereas with k8s you can run your infrastracture anywhere.
 This is probably my biggest gripe with ECS, and to be honest, with most of AWS services in general.
 They are tightly coupling their offerings, which is great for them, but not the consumer.
 There's an upside to this, however.
 Since everything is so coupled you can easily take advantage of other services with almost no configuration(ELB, CloudWatch).